ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 particular task, for e.g. `vdaf_verify_key`.
 Leader may not know the task ID of the current task before receiving the first upload request.

-## Change to update sub-protocol
+## Change to upload sub-protocol

 Upon receiving a report, leader reads the extension codepoint in `extension_type`.
-If leader does not support this extension, it SHOULD abort the upload protocol and alert the client with error "unrecognizedMessage".
+If the leader does not support this extension, it MUST ignore it.
+In particular, if the task ID is not known, then it MUST abort the handshake with "unrecognizedTask".

 > reason for aborting: if leader ignores it, then there is no way to ensure
 > clients that the extension is used and task parameters are respected in